visvar/visvar.github.io/README.md

 - [img/](./img/) for images (must be .png, except for people avatars which must be .jpg)
 - [pdf/](./pdf/) for PDFs.

-**After adding new images, run `npm run resize` to automatically resize images.**

 ### Papers

-- Export papers table to CSV, be careful to use **UTF-8** as encoding, otherwise special characters will break
-- Move the `Papers.csv` file in this directory
+- Save / move the `Papers.xlsx` file into this directory
-- Compile website, as described below

 ## Compiling

 If not done yet, install packages with `npm i` (you obviously need Node.js and npm to be installed).

-`npm run mon` starts the compiler in watch mode.
+`npm start` starts the compiler in watch mode.
 It will re-build the whole page any time a .js or .html file changes.
 You will still need to reload the page (e.g. press F5) in the browser to see changes!

 ## Deployment / Publishing